Ibrahim Khalil (politician): Early life and education

 Khalil was born in 1947, to the Bengali Muslim Bala family of Sakhipur in Faridpur District.
 He undertook his education at the University of Dhaka where he also served as the first general secretary of the Haji Muhammad Mohsin Hall student council.
 He played an important role in the Eleven Points Programme against the President of Pakistan Ayub Khan.
 Khalil married Begum Shamsunnahar.
 He also served as founding president of the Bangladesh Youth Muslim League.

 Career

 Khalil became the whip of the Bangladesh Muslim League.
-He stood up for the 1979 Bangladeshi general elections as a Bangladesh Muslim League candidate for the Faridpur-17 constituency.
+He stood in the 1979 Bangladeshi general elections as a Bangladesh Muslim League candidate for the Faridpur-17 constituency.

 Death

 Khalil died at 7pm on 7 July 1981 in London, United Kingdom due to illness.
 In his honour, the Ibrahim Khalil Memorial Council was established.